Target-dev/midtermproject/README.md

 17. Finally, i Hyper Tuned the Linear Regression model. i got 0.6298 as R2 score and 0.3058 as MAPE.
 Then i plotted the model for evaluation.

-### So, i came to a conclusion that the Hyper Tuned XGBOOST Regression model is the ideal machine learning model for house price prediction in this dataset.
+### I concluded that the Hyper-Tuned XGBOOST Regression model is the most suitable machine learning approach for predicting house prices in this dataset.